germeval2021toxic/SharedTask/index.md

 ## GermEval Workshop @KONVENS 2021

-The GermEval wrkshop will take place on **01.09.2021** from 09:00 a.m. to 02:00 p.a. at [KONVENS](https://konvens2021.phil.hhu.de/).
+The GermEval wrkshop will take place on **Monday, 06.09.2021** from 09:00 a.m. to 02:00 p.a. at [KONVENS](https://konvens2021.phil.hhu.de/).
 Please do not forget to [register for the conference](https://konvens2021.phil.hhu.de/registration/), if you want to attend the workshop.

 | Time      | Program |
 | ----------- | ----------- |